Penn State Altoona (2NURS)

 Graduates of this major are prepared to provide care in a variety of health care settings to individuals with commonly occurring acute or chronic health problems.
 After earning the associate degree, students are eligible to take the registered nurse examination for licensure by the State Board of Nursing.
-The Nursing program is accredited by The National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326 (404-975-5000), and approved by the Pennsylvania State Board of Nursing.
+The Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 (404-975-5000), www.acenursing.org, and approved by the Pennsylvania State Board of Nursing.

 All transportation and expenses related to clinical are the responsibility of the student.
 All students must meet the following clinical facility requirements: carry professional liability insurance; complete annual health examination, criminal background and child abuse history clearances, maintain CPR certification and adhere to any additional requirements of the clinical facilities.

 The Academic Progression policy delineates the academic standards for pre-licensure students (students without an RN license), who are admitted to the undergraduate nursing program.
 The policy states that all prerequisite courses may be repeated only one time and failure of two nursing courses results in dismissal from the nursing major.
 Details of the academic progression policy are available in the student handbook.(www.nursing.psu.edu/undergraduate/handbooks).

 Entrance to Major Requirements:

 First year and advanced standing (transfer) students may be admitted directly to the major if they meet Admission criteria.

 Penn State students who apply by November 30, have the appropriate high school course work, meet the following criteria at Penn State and have a 3.4 cumulative GPA or higher at the end of the fall semester are guaranteed admission into 2NURS: